 Rhoda is a former vice president at several area hospitals in charge of strategic planning and marketing functions.
-She is now a principle of Strategic Innovation Management providing consultant services to hospitals and healthcare organizations.
+She is a retired principal of Strategic Innovation Management providing consultant services to hospitals and healthcare organizations.

 Rhoda has a BA degree from Hunter College in history and political science and an MUP degree from Hunter College in Urban Planning.
 She served on the Ridgewood Planning Board, Hospital Planning & Marketing Society, American Heart Association, North Jersey Regional Chamber of Commerce, and as Chairperson of the United Passaic Organization.